Grohden/nice-animals/README.md

 * Since java "is" very verbose, i'm abbreviating nice animals to "NA", or simple "Nice"
 * MinSDK version is 24 because i love optionals ("maybe" monad) and streams API, i can live without them, but my life is easier if i use them.
-* I should be using okHttp, and tecnically im using it with retrofit, i know that shibe online has one endpoint but i prefer to have it mapped in a interface.
+* I should be using okHttp, and technically im using it with retrofit, i know that shibe online has one endpoint but i prefer to have it mapped in a interface.